pwenker/pronunciation_trainer/docs/grapheme_based_solution.md

 **Analysis:**
 - This is an example where grapheme-based transcription fails to capture the intended meaning, as it cannot differentiate homophones based solely on sounds
-(The words "won" and "one" are homophones in English, pronounced the same way but differing in meaning and spelling)k:> [!WARNING]
+(The words "won" and "one" are homophones in English, pronounced the same way but differing in meaning and spelling)

 #### Pair 3: "Today is the thirteenth of May, twenty twenty-three." vs. "Today is the 13th of May, 2023."
 - **Teacher Transcription:** "Today is the thirteenth of May, twenty twenty-three."